 Vocational rehabilitation includes, for example, workplace rehabilitation and training.
 The pension provider pays a rehabilitation benefit during the rehabilitation period.
 Rehabilitation benefits are:

 - the partial rehabilitation allowance,

 The most common benefit is the rehabilitation allowance, which is the amount of the cash rehabilitation benefit, increased by 33 per cent.
 If an employee earns more than half of their stabilized earnings during the rehabilitation period, they get a partial rehabilitation allowance.
 The partial rehabilitation allowance is half of the full rehabilitation allowance.

-In 2017, a total of 6,871 rehabilitation programmes came to an end and 61 per cent of the rehabilitees returned to working life while 12 per cent retired.
-Of those who retired, 47 per cent retired on a partial rather than a full disability pension.
+In 2020, a total of 7,400 rehabilitation programmes came to an end and 62 per cent of the rehabilitees returned to working life while 12 per cent retired.
+Of those who retired, half retired on a partial rather than a full disability pension.

 A person drawing a full disability pension may earn a maximum of 40 per cent of their stabilised average earnings before retirement.
 A person drawing a partial pension can earn 60 per cent of their stabilised pre-retirement average earnings.

 The aim is to promote employment among those those who get a disability pension.
-According to a provisional act promoting the return to work, a person working while getting a full or a partial disability pension can earn at least 837.59 euros/month (in 2021).
+According to a provisional act promoting the return to work, a person working while getting a full or a partial disability pension can earn at least 885.63 euros/month (from August 2022).
 The provisional act will be in force until the end of 2022.
 An increase in the minimum earnings limit offers better opportunities for low-income retirees on a disability pension to work or try to work.